josematoswork/swagger-angular-generator/README.md

 ## Development

 - at least Node.js 8 is needed
-- this project is based on swagger-angular-generator (https://github.com/jnwltr/swagger-angular-generator), so it could not exist without the initial help of Jan Walter
+- this project was initially based on swagger-angular-generator (https://github.com/jnwltr/swagger-angular-generator), so it could not exist without the initial help of Jan Walter

 ### _Pull requests are welcome!_